fifthtry-community/lets-talk/README.md

 of the official website of `lets-talk` app:
 [lets-talk.fifthtry-community.com](https://lets-talk.fifthtry-community.com),
-`app`, contains the source of the fastn package `lets-talk.fifthtry.site` that people are supposed to use. `app/.packages/lets-talk-ui.fifthtry.site` contains the source code of fastn package `lets-talk-ui.fifthtry.site` containing UI elements used by the `lets-talk` app.
+`app`, contains the source of the fastn package `lets-talk.fifthtry.site` that people are supposed to use. `app/.packages/lets-talk-system.fifthtry.site` contains the source code of fastn package `lets-talk-system.fifthtry.site` containing UI and other configurations used by the `lets-talk` app.